 To close the pane where the query is shown, press ⎋.

 When you insert, delete, or modify data in a table editor, you can preview the query that AppCode uses to perform selected operations.
-To preview the query, click the DML button on the toolbar.
+To preview the query, click the Preview pending changes button () on the toolbar.

 Reload data for the table view